tobbykin/near-ai-learning-hub/tutorials/message-storage-agent.md

 ```

-### What’s Happening Under the Hood
+### What’s Happening Under the Hood?

-1. **Message Creation:**

-    The `create_message` method builds a message with a header, payload, and a signature calculated using SHA256.
+1. The `create_message` method builds a message with a header, payload, and a signature calculated using SHA256.
 This signature ensures that any changes to the message can be detected.

-2. **Message Verification:**

-    The `verify_message` method recalculates the signature after stripping the original signature.
+2. The `verify_message` method recalculates the signature after stripping the original signature.
 If they match, the message is confirmed as unaltered.

-3. **Persistent Storage:**

-    Messages are stored in a JSON file via the `store_message` method.
+3. Messages are stored in a JSON file via the `store_message` method.
 This simulates a persistent storage solution, allowing your agent to retain historical data.

-4. **Processing and Response:**

-    When processing an incoming message, the agent verifies its integrity, stores it, and if the command is `"store_data"`, generates an acknowledgment response.
+4. When processing an incoming message, the agent verifies its integrity, stores it, and if the command is `"store_data"`, generates an acknowledgment response.
 The `simulate` function demonstrates this full cycle by printing the incoming message, the response, and all stored messages.
+---

 ### Running the Exercise